Sreelakshmi-Odatt/Java-Collections/README.md

 ### Convert to Uppercase:

-- Uppercase all course names .
+- Uppercase all course names.

 ### Create and Delete Sublists:

-- Generate a sublist , print it, and then remove it .
+- Generate a sublist, print it, and then remove it .

 ### Reverse Order: